 Photorefractive keratectomy (PRK) is a type of refractive surgery.
 Similar to LASIK, the procedure corrects your vision by reshaping the cornea.
-The predecessor to LASIK, PRK takes somewhat longer to recover from.
-However, it offers distinct advantages over LASIK for some patients, and it is still a commonly performed procedure.
-The vast majority of patients experience exceptional improvement in their vision after PRK, with many achieving 20/20 vision.
+PRK takes somewhat longer to recover from compared to LASIK.
+However, PRK offers distinct advantages over LASIK for many patients.
+The vast majority of patients experience exceptional improvement in their vision after PRK, with most achieving 20/20 vision.
+Additionally, by avoiding the cutting of a LASIK flap, the natural strength of the cornea is preserved, reducing the risk of serious injury in cases of subsequent trauma.
 Our specialist in refractive surgery, Dr. Jeffrey Minkovitz, participated in the early research on PRK prior to its approval by the Food and Drug Administration (FDA), and has been offering this surgery since its approval in 1996.
 Contact us to find out whether this life-changing procedure is right for you.

 PRK candidates are patients who wish to correct myopia (nearsightedness), hyperopia (farsightedness), or astigmatism (distorted vision at all distances).
 The goal is to reduce or eliminate dependence on eyeglasses and contact lenses.
-Because the recovery time is slightly longer than LASIK, PRK is generally recommended for patients who are not good candidates for LASIK.
+PRK is generally recommended for patients who are not good candidates for LASIK.
 For example, patients who have thin corneas, large pupils, or have undergone prior eye surgery.
-PRK typically produces a better result for those patients, with a final outcome that is comparable to LASIK.
+Having performed LASIK for over 10 years, Dr Minkovitz has determined that for most patients the safety and accuracy advantages outweigh the convenience of slightly faster recovery.

 Both PRK and LASIK use the sophisticated excimer laser to sculpt the stromal layer of the cornea, correcting refractive errors.
 The sculpting process reshapes the cornea in a way that allows light to properly focus on the retina, resulting in clear vision.